adinaelisheva/MPMP/band-12/README.md

 Wrote a simple script to count numbers' factors until I found 64.
 The script outputs the factors of N to the console, so I recommend running this piped to a file.
 The final scores will come out in the console (on the error channel).
 Eg:

 ```> node band.js > output```

+The number of factors for every number between 1 and 7560 can be found in output.txt